 - Widely associated with privilege, as many grew up in a time of widespread government subsidies in post-war housing and education, and increasing affluence

 Consider the elderly those over the age of 65 as they typically retire ad are not contributing to the workforce.
-Resultant shift in quality of life as their reliance on social support increases.
+Resultant shift in the quality of life as their reliance on social support increases.
 In the US, 10 % live below the poverty line.
 “Silent Generation” and “G.I.
-Generation” were born during the Great Depression and WW II.
+Generation” was born during the Great Depression and WW II.
 By 2025, it is estimated that over 25 % will be over the age of 65.

 Dependency ratio examines the proportion of elderly vs. non-elderly and the need for social support.